bakkemo/umwelt/README.md

 pass complete state, and I'm setting it aside for a while to recharge/go figure out how to PhoneGap/Cordova this stuff, and play with purescript for a bit.
 The plan is to eventually layer some arrowized interface on top of a core that may or may not look like this code in the end.
 Feel free to send ideas/critiques.
+Part of that is I had my head down and followed nothing about Elm post v0.13.
+If you offhand notice something I'm doing that is obviated by new Elm core or community stuff, or new Elm semantics, it would be awesome if you let me know :)

 You should be able to just install elm 0.14, clone into a directory, and run elm-reactor in it.
 Move the objects around.
 Notice the collision detection. drag and release the blue dot.
 Drop a node on